Skip to main content

 9. Select columns to display.

-When the app runs, users can check boxes to select their desired regions.
+When the analysis runs, users can check boxes to select their desired regions.
 For example, a sales team in Latin America might select Mexico, LAC,Brazil, and Andean to view their focus regions.

 This example uses a dataset with timestamped sales data.
 You can use two Date parameters, start_date and end_date to configure a snapshot of sales data by a time period such as week or month.